-These are procedures that either indicate that 1) time has been added to a primary procedure (i.e., add-on codes) or 2) modify a procedure (i.e., supplemental codes).
-Dependent-On procedures cannot be billed unless the same provider first bills for a primary procedure, on the same day and same claim, for the beneficiary.
+Dependent On codes are Add-On codes that indicate time has been added to a primary procedure or to modify a procedure (i.e., supplemental codes).
+Dependent On procedures cannot be billed unless the same provider first bills for a primary procedure, on the same day and same claim, for the beneficiary.

 44. Can G2212 be used as an add-on code for any codes?
+Updated 3/28/24

-G2212 may only be used for codes that do not have a designated add-on code.
+No. G2212 may only be used to prolong time on some codes that do not have a designated add-on code.
 For codes that have a designated add-on code, only the designated add-on codes can be used.
+Please refer to the DHCS Service Tables for specific G2212 usage.